COMMUNITY COLLEGE OUTREACH

 - University of Illinois Information Security Policy

-- Students at Illinois who are interested in doing research in infromation assurance or cyber security can apply to the Illinois Cyber Security Scholars Program through the Information Trust Institute.
+- Students at UIUC who are interested in doing research in information security or cybersecurity can apply to the Illinois Cyber Security Scholars Program through the Information Trust Institute.
 Selected students have the opportunity to follow a career in the government for two years as a security professional, be part of a University program focused in this area, pay no tuition, and receive a generous stipend.

 SIGPwny is a student-run interest group at UIUC focused on information security.

 - The Worldwide Youth in Science and Engineering (WYSE) Program enables high school students to come to campus during the summer and participate in a week-long camp and complete hands-on activities, participate in classes, see demonstrations, and much more, in relation to various topics in engineering.

 - The Information Trust Institute and the Office for Mathematics, Science, and Technology Education (MSTE) have partnered to help teachers and students learn about the system that delivers electricity and the challenges of the future.
 The CREDC educational materials are designed for students in 7-12 grades.
 The materials are classroom-ready and illustrate important concepts in the science of electricity and the power grid as well as mathematics.